anshramanath/sunglass-server/API.md

 ### POST /api/user/checkout

 Creates a Stripe checkout session.
 Returns a redirect URL.
 Stripe collects the shipping address as part of the flow — no need to collect it on the frontend.
 Idempotent — same cart and order count returns the same session URL.

+Price is enforced from the database — `priceCents` is not accepted and will be ignored if sent.

+If any item's `productSlug`+`sku` no longer exists, returns `409` with the same shape as `/validate-cart` before creating a session.

 **Body**
 ```json